Discover how to maximize your real estate investments with our comprehensive guide to 1031 exchanges in Las Vegas.

 Here are some tips for complying with the 95% rule:

-- Have a contingency plan in case you are unable to acquire at least 95% of the value of the properties that you identified within 180 days.
+Make a backup plan if you can’t get at least 95% of the property’s value within 180 days.

 How to do a 1031 exchange in Nevada?